unsw-restech/restech-docs/docs/software/index.rst

 How can I invoke my module commands automatically?
 --------------------------------------------------

 The best way of doing this is to add your Module commands to your job scripts.
 This approach is useful for preserving the required environment for each job.
-For example:a
+For example:

 ::